 Biomedical Innovation Program: From Academia to the Marketplace

-The Biomedical Innovation Program at OHSU accelerates the delivery of healthcare technologies in order to improve human health.
-The program cultivates, evaluates and funds promising translational projects with the objective of moving innovative technologies to clinical application through commercialization.
+The Biomedical Innovation Program (BIP) at OHSU accelerates the delivery of healthcare technologies in order to improve human health.
+The program cultivates, evaluates, and funds promising translational projects with the objective of moving innovative technologies to clinical application through commercialization.
 Review program services in the diagram below or read about program services in this pdf.

 BIP funding opportunities